Northstrix/Midbar/README.md

 Midbar (Teensy 4.1 Version) V2.0 is the first version of Midbar that can function as a USB keyboard.

+Midbar (RTL8720DN Version) is a bit odd, but still a fully functional version of Midbar.

 The purpose of Midbar is to significantly increase the cost of unauthorized access to its user's personal data.

 You can find the tutorial here: